Advertiser Disclosure

 A reverse mortgage operates the opposite way of a traditional mortgage.
 Instead of you making monthly principal and interest payments over the loan term until the balance is paid in full, the lender will make payments to you based on the form of disbursement you select.

 Any interest that accrues will also be added to the outstanding mortgage balance each month, decreasing your home equity over time.
-The loan isn’t payable until you move out or pass away.
+You don’t repay the reverse mortgage loan until you move out or pass away.
 Either way, the home will be sold to repay the loan, and any remaining equity will be distributed to your estate (if applicable).
 Or your heirs can pay off the reverse mortgage balance or refinance it if they decide to keep the home.

 Pros of a Reverse Mortgage